-Objective FL 9 - Protection of Water Bodies and Watercourses Protect water bodies and watercourses within the Plan Area from inappropriate development, including lakes, rivers, canals, streams, associated undeveloped riparian strips, wetlands and natural floodplains.
-This will include a 10 metre protection buffer from rivers/canal within the plan area, as measured from the near river/canal bank (this distance may be increased and decreased on a site by site basis, as appropriate).
+Objective FL 7 - Protection of Water Bodies and Watercourses

+Protect water bodies and watercourses within the plan area from inappropriate development, including rivers, streams, associated undeveloped riparian strips, wetlands and natural floodplains.
+This will include a general 10 metre protection buffer from rivers as measured from the near river bank (this distance may be increased and decreased on a site by site basis, as appropriate).
 In addition, promote the sustainable management and uses of water bodies and avoid culverting or realignment of these features.
-Objective FL 10 - Improvement &/or Restoration of Natural Flood Risk Management Functions Prevent the alteration to natural drainage systems and subject to compliance with the Habitats and Birds Directives, Galway County Council will contribute towards the improvement and/or restoration of the natural flood risk management functions of flood plains.